Introduction

 Disposal is often treated as an afterthought.
 In mining and earthmoving, residual value is highly variable and often overestimated.
 In some cases, the cost of demobilisation offsets any resale value.

-One of the most important points often missed is that life cycle cost is not separate from maintenance strategy.
+One of the most important points often missed is that LCC is not separate from maintenance strategy.
 It is driven by it.
 Change the maintenance strategy, and you change the cost structure.

 Increasing preventative maintenance may increase short-term cost but reduce major failures.
 Extending component life may reduce rebuild frequency but increase failure risk.
 Improving inspection quality may reduce unplanned downtime.